-As per the above results, the Company as at 31 December 2023 the Company's own funds were less than the minimum capital requirement.
-The Company is in the process to inject additional capital to restore compliance with the IFR requirements.
+As per the above results, as at 31 December 2024, the Company's own funds were greater than the minimum capital requirement.
+The Company monitors its capital adequacy position and the shareholders shall inject additional capital if and when required to in order to ensure compliance with the IFR requirements at all times.

-4.3.
-Reporting requirements
+4.3.Reporting requirements